zhaozhixu/LightNet/README.md

     $ sudo apt-get install build-essential perl git pkg-config check
     $ sudo cpan install JSON Sort::strverscmp

+**NOTE** The perl packages listed here are used under v5.26.1.
+If you are using a more recent perl version, there is a chance they are not able to be installed.
+I recommand using [perlbrew](https://perlbrew.pl/) to install and switch to perl-5.26.1 (there is another benefit: the `cpan` commands can be used without `sudo`).

 This project also depends on [TensorLight](https://github.com/zhaozhixu/TensorLight), a lightweight tensor operation library.
 Install it according to [its repository](https://github.com/zhaozhixu/TensorLight) before continuing to